-- 1.1 The purpose of this Infrastructure Funding Statement (IFS) is to report on contributions from development towards infrastructure in Reading between 1st April 2020 and 31st March 2021.
-An IFS is published annually, and the 2020-2021 version is the second such statement to be published by Reading Borough Council. - 1.2 Recent changes to legislation mean that there is a statutory requirement for the Council to publish an IFS covering the financial year by 31st December after the financial year ends.
+- 1.1 The purpose of this Infrastructure Funding Statement (IFS) is to report on contributions from development towards infrastructure in Reading between 1st April 2021 and 31st March 2022.
+An IFS is published annually, and the 2021-2022 version is the third such statement to be published by Reading Borough Council. - 1.2 Recent changes to legislation1 mean that there is a statutory requirement for the Council to publish an IFS covering the financial year by 31st December after the financial year ends.
 The first year that this was required was for 2019-2020.
 Legislation specifies much of the information that must be included in the IFS, although it is up to individual authorities what else to include. - 1.3 The Council currently secures infrastructure contributions from developers in two ways.
 Firstly, it charges the Community Infrastructure Levy (CIL), which is a levy charged on development depending on the amount of floorspace and use.
 Secondly, it agrees legal agreements under Section 106 of the Town and Country Planning Act 1990 (Section 106 agreements) as part of planning permissions which can include both financial and non-financial obligations.
 Both types of contribution are covered by this IFS. - 1.4 For years prior to 2019-20, summary information on CIL and Section 106 has been set out in the Annual Monitoring Reports (AMR), and these remain available on the Council's website. - 1.5 This IFS details financial contributions received, allocated and spent under both CIL (section 2) and Section 106 (section 3).
 It gives information on some of the infrastructure schemes delivered over the year.
-It also estimates future contributions (section 5), and details the priorities for spending contributions that are received (section 6). - 1.6 A minor correction is also made to the 2019-20 version of the IFS, and this is detailed in Appendix 4.
+It also estimates future contributions (section 5) and details the priorities for spending contributions that are received (section 6).

-2. CIL Report 2020-2021
+2. CIL Report 2021-2022

 - 2.1 Reading Borough Council began charging the Community Infrastructure Levy (CIL) on 1st April 2015.
-The Charging Schedule and other relevant information is set out on the Council's website. - 2.2 Regulation 62 of the CIL Regulations 2010 (as amended) requires local authorities that charge CIL to report on CIL collected and spent during each financial year by no later than the 31st December after the end of that year.
+The Charging Schedule2 and other relevant information is set out on the Council's website. - 2.2 Regulation 62 of the CIL Regulations 2010 (as amended) requires local authorities that charge CIL to report on CIL collected and spent during each financial year by no later than the 31st December after the end of that year.
 There are a number of individual items that need to be reported on.
-Appendix 1 contains the full CIL report, covering each matter that needs to be reported, and the following sections summarise the CIL report for 2020-21.
+Appendix 1 contains the full CIL report, covering each matter that needs to be reported, and the following sections summarise the CIL report for 2021-22.

-&lt;sup>1 Regulation 121A of the Community Infrastructure Levy Regulations 2010, as inserted by the Community Infrastructure Levy (Amendment) (England) (No. 2) Regulations 2019
+1 Regulation 121A of the Community Infrastructure Levy Regulations 2010, as inserted by the Community Infrastructure Levy (Amendment) (England) (No. 2) Regulations 2019

-&lt;sup>2 Link to CIL Charging Schedule on the Council's website
+2 Link to CIL Charging Schedule on the Council's website

-CIL collected 2020-2021
+CIL collected 2021-2022

-2.3 This is the sixth year of operating the CIL regime.
-The amount of CIL collected (£5.857m) has reduced considerably from 2019-20, in which an unusually high level of CIL was collected, but is higher than any other years before 2019-20.
+2.3 This is the seventh year of operating the CIL regime.
+The amount of CIL collected (£5.625m) is a very slight reduction in the level collected in 2020-21 (£5.857m).

-Table 2.1: CIL collected 2020-21
+Table 2.1: CIL collected 2021-22